samthorold/scribbles/docs/25-risk-identification-and-classification.md

 - Reliance on third parties
 - Failure to plan properly (for external events)
 - Risk of (further) regulation
+- Competition
+- Reputation
+    - particularly if selling to the elderly
+    - with pushy sales techniques
+- Poor management of data and the underwriting process

 Natural disasters are systematic (i.e. non-diversifiable) risks.